Police: at Least 18 Shot, With 4 Dead, Across Cincinnati

 News outlets reported the shootings took place within 60 to 90 minutes of each other, but Assistant Police Chief Paul Neudigate told reporters that they “seem to be separate independent incidents but horrific and tragic.”

-Police didn't immediately provide details about the fourth fatal shooting, but television news reports indicated that one person was shot later Sunday morning — an 18th person shot — on the city's West End and pronounced dead at the scene.
+Police didn't immediately provide details about the fourth fatal shooting but confirmed that it occurred on the city's West End, where television news reports indicated that one person was shot later Sunday morning and was pronounced dead at the scene.

 No suspect information was immediately available in any of the cases.